 The first version of the site is running on MySQL, and it's worked quite well.
 The data model for the site is for now, and the foreseeable future, simple enough that any modern data storage solution would suffice.
 I'm picking Mongo as I've had little opportunity to work with it in the past.
 Also, picking the most popular NoSQL database is likely not a bad choice.

-I definitely wanted to use this project as a springboard into single page applications.
-We've adopted Angular as the SPA framework of choice at my day job and while this was pretty much a coin-toss between Angular and React, I thought better than to try and master two front-end frameworks at once.
+I definitely wanted to use this project as a springboard into single page applications with a focus on SEO.
+We've adopted Angular as the SPA framework of choice at my day job and while this was pretty much a coin-toss between Angular and React, I'm going to try and expand my horizons even further with this project and see on which side of the coin I'd prefer to be on.

 storesdowntown.com was initially published on an instance of CentOS running Nginx.
 Hosting was procured from https://openvirtuals.com/ and has been a good experience.
 I'm going to continue running other sites and services there, but in the interest of staying up-to-date (the whole purpose of this exercise), we're moving to a cloud hosting provider.